A woke person is someone who is alert to racial or gendered prejudice in society.

 |Historically, there has been more cancel culture on the political right than the left (e.g. canceling LGBT people in TV for decades), but the minute the cultural left speaks up for themselves, the right loses their minds.||The public sphere should allow right-wing cultural values to allow everyone to make up their own mind.
 Wokeness tries to silence the right.|

 Examples of being woke include supporting affirmative action, gender-neutral bathrooms, and taking a knee during the national anthem.
-While on the left it’s seen as a virtue (where you are able to see how power oppresses), on the right it’s mocked as an anti-intellectual movement that is detached from reality.
+While on the left it’s seen as a virtue (where you are able to see how power oppresses), on the right it’s criticized as being a dangerous attempt at cultural engineering and a denial of reality.
 Hopefully, this outline has been balanced and looked at it from both sides.
 If you can’t tell which side I’m on, then I’ve done my job of trying to be objective and give everyone a voice in this article.